StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

 ### Specify a propagation function

-The default propagation used in StackState is [Auto propagation](#auto-propagation-default).
+The default propagation used in Rancher Observability is [Auto propagation](#auto-propagation-default).
 If another type of propagation should be applied to a component, this must be specified in the template and applied during topology synchronization.
 In most cases this will be handled by the StackPack responsible for synchronization of the component.

 To manually specify a non-default propagation function, a `"propagation"` block should be added to the template used for topology synchronization.
 If the `"propagation"` block is omitted, the default Auto propagation will be used.